January 31, 2023

 Although this value can’t be calculated, you can estimate it.
 The newer equipment you have, the higher value you can get for these points.

-How You Can Replace Predictive Maintenance
+Predictive Maintenance: How You Can Replace It

 If you agree with the above points but are not yet ready to deploy scalable Predictive Maintenance at your enterprise, there is a nice alternative – Condition-Based Monitoring and Maintenance.
 It does not involve a high-level function of in-depth analytics of the data collected, as opposed to Predictive Maintenance.
 However, it also allows you to efficiently monitor the equipment and get alarm notifications in real-time, which means the opportunity to hold more informed maintenance and discover issues before it leads to downtime.
 All data collection methods described for Predictive Maintenance are also relevant for condition-based maintenance.